Katherine Stewart MacPhail: Post World War Two

-In 1947, the new regime decided to nationalize all hospitals and the Anglo-Yugoslav (Anglo-Serb.)
-Children's Hospital was handed over to the Yugoslav authorities in the autumn of that year.
-After nationalization, the hospital continued to exist as a state sanatorium for bone tuberculosis.

-The hospital in Sremska Kamenica became a state property and as such, was part of the Department of Orthopedic Surgery of the Medical Faculty in Belgrade, led by Professor Svetislav Stojanovic.
-Realizing that nothing could prevent the implementation of the communist regime, MacPhail returned to Scotland in 1949, settling in St Andrews.
+In 1947, the new regime nationalised all hospitals, and the Anglo-Serb Children's Hospital was transferred to the Yugoslav authorities in the autumn of that year.
+After nationalisation, the hospital continued to exist as a state sanatorium for bone tuberculosis and was overseen by the Department of Orthopedic Surgery of the Medical Faculty in Belgrade, led by Professor Svetislav Stojanovic.
+Realising that nothing could prevent the implementation of the communist regime, MacPhail returned to Scotland in 1949, settling in St Andrews.

 On 22 September 1954, to mark the 20th anniversary of the hospital's establishment, MacPhail visited the hospital in Sremska Kamenica and was greeted warmly:— "The hospital looked like before, fresh, exposed to the sun and surrounded by rich vineyards.
 The children attended school classes, freshly-prepared meal awaited the children every day thanks to the staff from the kitchen."
 A memorial plaque was placed in the entrance hall with the inscription that she was its founder.
 This memorial plaque was a great sign of gratitude for her contribution during the war.
 Apart from MacPhail, the ceremony were attended by Alice Marfi and Flora Sands.

-MacPhail died in St Andrews, 11 September 1974.
+MacPhail died in St Andrews on 11 September 1974.